 - 4.2.1.2 All propellers and their components shall be cast by foundries approved by the Register in compliance with 1.3.1.2.
-The application for approval shall be accompanied by specifications of the propeller materials, manufacturing procedures, repair, non-destructive testing and a description of the foundry facilities, including the maximum capacity of the ladles. - 4.2.1.3 The approval tests shall be carried out in compliance with 1.3.5 under the programme approved by the Register.
-The purpose of the tests shall verify that the castings and their quality, including chemical composition and mechanical properties, comply with these requirements. - 4.2.1.4 The foundry shall have an adequately equipped laboratory, manned by experienced personnel, for the testing of moulding materials, chemical analyses, mechanical testing and microstructural testing of metallic materials.
-Provision shall be made for non-destructive testing.
-If these test facilities are not available, details shall be provided of an approved local laboratory which will provide such services.
-The laboratory, shall be recognized by an authorized national body and/or Register. - 4.2.1.5 The pouring shall be carried out into dried moulds using degassed liquid metal.
+At the time of approval specifications of the propeller materials, manufacturing procedures, repair, non-destructive testing and a description of the foundry facilities, including the maximum capacity of the ladles shall be submitted to the Register.
+The castings supplied under the Register technical supervision shall be manufactured and tested in accordance with the requirements of this Chapter. - 4.2.1.3 The approval tests shall be carried out in compliance with 1.3.2 under the program approved by the Register.
+The purpose of the tests shall verify that the castings and their quality, including chemical composition and mechanical properties, comply with these requirements. - 4.2.1.4 The foundry shall have an adequately equipped laboratory, manned by experienced personnel, for the testing of moulding materials, chemical analyses, mechanical testing, microstructural testing of metallic materials and non-destructive testing.
+Where testing activities are assigned to other laboratory, such laboratory shall be recognized by an authorized national body and/or Register. - 4.2.1.5 The pouring shall be carried out into dried moulds using degassed liquid metal.
 The pouring shall be controlled as to avoid turbulences of flow.
 Special devices and/or procedures shall prevent slag flowing into the mould. - 4.2.1.6 Subsequent stress relieving heat treatment may be performed to reduce the residual stresses.
-For this purpose, the manufacturer shall submit a specification containing the details of the heat treatment to the Register for approval (refer to Tables 4.2.8.5-1 and 4.2.8.5-2). - 4.2.2 Chemical composition and structure characteristics. - 4.2.2.1 The chemical composition of typical copper-base alloys for propellers shall comply with the requirements of Table 4.2.2.
+For this purpose, the manufacturer shall submit a specification containing the details of the heat treatment to the Register for approval (refer to Tables 4.2.8.5.1-1 and 4.2.8.5.1-2). - 4.2.1.7 Where the use of alloys alternative to those specified in this Chapter is proposed, particulars of chemical composition, mechanical properties and heat treatment shall be submitted to the Register for approval. - 4.2.1.8 It is the manufacturer's responsibility to assure that effective quality, process and production controls during manufacturing are adhered to.